We have three classes in our Foundation Stage – Nursery and two Reception classes.

 In Nursery children are introduced to Phase One phonics (from the Letters and Sounds scheme) which involves listening and identifying environmental sounds, identifying words starting with the same phonemes (letter sounds) and rhyming words.

-In Nursery the main focus is children learning to choose appropriate activities, expand their learning by trying new things as well as engaging in some teacher-led activities as a whole class, small group or individual.
+In Nursery the main focus is for children to grow in their understanding of the world, communication and language skills, personal and social skills and their independence in preparation for becoming school ready.
+We also focus on children learning to choose appropriate activities, expand their learning by trying new things as well as engaging in some teacher-led and key worker activities as a whole class, small group or individual.